neilc720/league-of-legends-statistics/README.md

 > Frame the general topic of your visualization and the main axis that you want to develop.
 > - What am I trying to show with my visualization?
->Our project aims to analyze early-game factors that contribute to a team’s victory in League of Legends, moving beyond basic win rate comparisons between the blue and red teams.
+Our project aims to analyze early-game factors that contribute to a team’s victory in League of Legends, moving beyond basic win rate comparisons between the blue and red teams.

 > - Think of an overview for the project, your motivation, and the target audience.
+Motivation & Audience
+	•	Esports analysts & coaches: Understanding early-game strategies that lead to success.
+	•	Competitive players: Gaining insights into effective playstyles.
+	•	Game designers & analysts: Evaluating balance in early-game mechanics.

+Rather than just predicting the winning team, our goal is to identify which gameplay decisions matter most in achieving victory.

 ### Exploratory Data Analysis